USS Robert Smalls: 2000s

 On 19 July 2004, Chancellorsville departed Yokosuka to participate in Exercise Summer Pulse 2004 and Joint Air and Sea Exercises (JASEX) 2004, with the Kitty Hawk Battle Group.
 Summer Pulse was the Navy's first implementation of the new Fleet Response Plan (FRP).
 She returned to homeport 7 September.
 Chancellorsville entered a nine-week dry dock availability in February 2005.
 Following the maintenance period, she immediately returned to sea to participate in the exercises Talisman Saber 2005, the third annual Orange Crush and the Joint Air and Sea Exercise (JASEX) 2005.
 She returned to Yokosuka in August.
 ANNUALEX 2005 commenced in November with Chancellorsville participating, along with other U.S. and Japanese assets.
 The exercise saw a total of 61 naval vessels, including two U.S. submarines, 10 U.S. Navy ships and 49 Japanese ships.
 Chancellorsville visited Hong Kong at the end of November and returned to Yokosuka 12 December.
-Chancellorsville swapped with based in San Diego.
-Chancellorsvilles homeport was changed to San Diego, with Shiloh moving to Yokosuka.
-The crews remained in their respective locations.

 In winter of 2006, Chancellorsville deployed again into the Western Pacific, visiting Singapore and Pattaya, Thailand, in February.
 In April, she joined forces of the Republic of Korea for Reception, Staging, Onward-movement, & Integration and Foal Eagle 2006 (RSOI/Foal Eagle 06), exercises utilizing more than 70 U.S. and Korean ships.
-Chancellorsville returned to Yokosuka in August in preparation for a hull swap with Shiloh.
-Chancellorsville was scheduled to return to San Diego, in October 2006, making it her homeport once again.
+Chancellorsville returned to Yokosuka in August to prepare for a hull swap with based in San Diego.
+The crews remained in their respective locations.